White Wilderness (film): Controversy

-White Wilderness contains a scene that supposedly depicts a mass lemming migration, and ends with the lemmings leaping into the Arctic Ocean.
+White Wilderness contains a now-infamous scene that supposedly depicts a mass lemming migration, ending with hundreds leaping into the Arctic Ocean.
 The narrator of the film states that the lemmings are likely not committing suicide, but rather are in the course of migrating, and upon encountering a body of water are attempting to cross it.
 If the body of water the lemmings encounter is too wide, they can suffer exhaustion and drown as a result.

-In 1982, the CBC Television news magazine program The Fifth Estate broadcast a documentary about animal cruelty in Hollywood called "Cruel Camera", focusing on White Wilderness, as well as the television program Wild Kingdom.
-Bob McKeown, the host of the CBC program, discovered that the lemming scene was filmed at the Bow River near Canmore, and not in the Arctic Ocean as implied by the film.
-McKeown interviewed a lemming expert, who claimed that the particular species of lemming shown in the film is not known to migrate, much less commit mass suicide.
-In fact, the lemmings were transported to the location, jostled on turntables, and thrown off a cliff after which the footage was edited.
-Additionally, he revealed that footage of a polar bear cub falling down an Arctic ice slope was really filmed in a Calgary film studio.
-It remains unknown whether or not Walt Disney was aware or approved of this practice.
+In 1982, the CBC Television news magazine program The Fifth Estate broadcast a documentary about animal cruelty in Hollywood called Cruel Camera, focusing on White Wilderness, as well as the television program Wild Kingdom.
+The host of the CBC program, Bob McKeown, discovered that the lemming scene was actually filmed at the Bow River near Canmore, Alberta, and that the same small group of lemmings was transported to the location, jostled on turntables, and repeatedly shoved off a cliff to imply mass suicide.
+According to a lemming expert, the particular species of lemming is not known to migrate, much less commit mass suicide.
+Additionally, McKeown revealed that footage of a polar bear cub falling down an Arctic ice slope was really filmed in a Calgary film studio.

-In popular culture

-White Wilderness was the inspiration for the 1986 Dead Kennedys song "Potshot Heard Round the World".

-The scene of lemmings leaping off a cliff in White Wilderness was used as political metaphor in a campaign ad promoting Andrew Monroe Rice, an Oklahoma candidate in the 2008 US Senate race.

-A scene in the 2014 animated film Penguins of Madagascar parodies the controversy surrounding White Wilderness.
+Wildlife photographer and filmmaker James R. Simon, who worked freelance for Disney on numerous True-Life Adventure films, is credited as being the person responsible for staging the lemming sequence.
+The Walt Disney Family Museum maintains that Simon committed the act without the knowledge or approval of Walt Disney or anyone else at the Disney studio.